henkexbg/gallery-api/README.md

 - A video blacklist exists to ensure videos that fail to transcode keep hogging resources forever
 - Users are configured server-side.
 There is no registration

-# Optional UI
-There is a separate project that adds a UI on top of the REST webapp, see https://github.com/henkexbg/gallery.

 # How It Works
 The application works by configuring:
 - Users, along with their passwords and roles